 How to manage feedback

-Most recruiters will agree that it’s just not possible, practical or workable to provide in-depth feedback to all applicants.
-A recruiter can receive hundreds of CVs.
+Most recruiters will agree that it’s just not possible, practical, or workable to provide in-depth feedback to all applicants.
+A recruiter can receive hundreds of CVs and naturally that would be time-consuming.
 Even with a sophisticated applicant tracking system (ATS), it’s still time-consuming processing the short-listed applications.